-Acclaimed character actor Vincent Schiavelli introduced television viewers to the first recurring gay character in a show called “The Corner Bar.”
-The character of Peter Panama might be considered to be over-the-top by today’s standards, but gay characters would continue to show up regularly as main characters in numerous mainstream television shows to come afterward.
+Acclaimed character actor Vincent Schiavelli introduced television viewers to the first recurring gay character in a show called "The Corner Bar."
+Some might consider the character Peter Panama over-the-top by today's standards.
+Still, gay characters would continue to appear regularly as main characters in numerous mainstream television afterward.

 1973: First on-screen male nudity

-The most famous case of a male character showing it all on screen is the R-rated “NYPD Blue,” which constantly pushed the envelope when it came to mature content on television.
-However, the first instance of male nudity was actually in the crowd-pleasing “M*A*S*H” in an episode called “The Sniper” when Radar (Gary Burghoff) briefly loses his towel while fleeing from a sniper’s view.
+The most famous case of a male character showing it all on screen is the R-rated "NYPD Blue," which constantly pushed the envelope regarding mature television content.
+However, the first instance of male nudity was actually in the crowd-pleasing "M*A*S*H" in an episode called "The Sniper" when Radar (Gary Burghoff) briefly loses his towel while fleeing from a sniper's view.

 1973: First on-screen female nudity